4 ways HR forecasting can improve workforce planning

 1. Balance your supply and demand

-For the HR function, the eternal struggle is one of image.
 The cliché that HR is ‘not strategic enough’ or does not contribute to the bottom line still exists.
 Data-based HR forecasting is one way to demonstrate that your department is making a direct contribution to organizational efficiency.
 The basic steps are:

 3. Carry out different kinds of HR forecasting